Juunez/live-stream-2021/README.md

-To launch, type docker compose up --build in /docker. streamer page is available at localhost:8080/streamer.html viewer page is available at localhost:8080/viewer.html HLS stream is available at http://localhost:8070/index.m3u8 .This can be viewed e.g. with VLC player or any HLS player
+To launch, type docker compose up --build in /docker. streamer page is available at localhost:8080/streamer.html viewer page is available at localhost:8080/viewer.html To view a stream, the streamer must provide the unique 16-length number to any viewers.
+It will be unique each session.
+HLS stream is available at http://localhost:8070/index.m3u8 .This can be viewed e.g. with VLC player or any HLS player

 Problems: